traveloka/ansible-squid/README.md

-# shared/squid3 #
+# shared/squid #

-Ensures squid3 is installed and configured.
+Ensures squid is installed and configured.
 Customized from squid role created by Kevin Brebanov on ansible-galaxy.

 ## Requirements ##